Our Board of Directors and staff who make everything possible.

 Robert Aylward is the CEO of Jones & Carter, a full service engineering consulting firm headquartered in Houston, TX.
-He primarily grew up living in Illinois, and has been in Maryland since 1984.
+He primarily grew up in Illinois, and lived in Maryland for 30 years before relocating to Texas.
 Bob studied economics at Illinois State University and received his MBA from Johns Hopkins University.

 Through child sponsorship, Bob first came to know about AOET~USA and joined the Board in 2014 for multiple reasons.
 He desired to help develop sustainable models that address the root of poverty; to put his Christian faith to work; and to utilize the business leadership skills he’s gained in his care in a nonprofit context.